The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

-- Mention the height of the sills, doors, windows, openings, lofts, and rolling shutter clearly from the finished floor levels.
+- Mention the height of the sills, doors, windows, openings, lofts, and rolling shutters clearly from the finished floor levels.

-- Specify the thickness of waterproofing treatment for toilets terraces.
+- Specify the thickness of the waterproofing treatment for toilet terraces.

-- Mention the number of steps in each flight, details of treads, risers with finishes.
+- Mention the number of steps in each flight, details of treads, and risers with finishes.

-- Give the details of staircase railing, water tank, and parapet walls along with the height.
+- Give the details of the staircase railing, water tank, and parapet walls along with the height.

 - Show the F.F.L. of all the floors and landings.

 - Give R.L.’s of landings and waterproofing treatment for the staircase cap.